House responds to GOP’s Boebert with Islamophobia bill - NewsBreak

 It wasn’t the first time Boebert, the conservative newcomer, has tested the rules of civility.

-Last month, Boebert derided Omar as a member of the “jihad squad” during the House debate to He was being reprimanded for having tweeted an animated video depicting the slaying of another member of the so-called “squad” of liberal lawmakers, Rep. Alexandria Ocasio-Cortez, D-N.Y.
+Last month, Boebert derided Omar as a member of the “jihad squad” during the House debate to censure another Republican, Rep. Paul Gosar, R-Ariz.
+He was being reprimanded for having tweeted an animated video depicting the slaying of another member of the so-called “squad” of liberal lawmakers, Rep. Alexandria Ocasio-Cortez, D-N.Y.

 Gosar, shortly after the censure vote, reposted the offensive video to his Twitter account.